akietorna/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute => adds execute priviledge to the hello file 6-multiple_premission => adds execute priviledge to owner and group owner and read priviledge to others 7-everybody => gives execution permission to everyone
+5-execute => adds execute priviledge to the hello file 6-multiple_premission => adds execute priviledge to owner and group owner and read priviledge to others 7-everybody => gives execution permission to everyone 8-James_Bond => stripes off all permissions of user and groupuser andgranting it to others